 Another method is having humans review the model’s output and identify any biases.
 As we can read in the Hugging Face article, Reinforcement Learning consists of three core steps:

 There’s no doubt this can be a time-consuming process.
-Yet, it can help to spot signs of bias in models’ outputs and apply solutions to eliminate them one by one.
-Although it’s not a perfect solution, it seems like — at least for now — human oversight can be an effective way of clearing generative AI from bias with time.
+Yet, it can help spot signs of bias in large language models’ outputs and apply solutions to eliminate them one by one.
+Although it’s not a perfect solution, it seems like — at least for now — keeping human in the loop can be an effective way of clearing generative AI from bias with time.

 Preventing bias in generative AI — final thoughts

 The problem of bias in generative AI models is undoubtedly not an easy one to solve.
 But being aware of it is the first step to making a change.
-It is now our — the users’, the businesses’, and the creators’ — job to work on solutions that can help eliminate stereotypes and discrimination from this fine technology’s system.
+It is now our job—the users, the businesses, and the creators—to have a critical eye on AI systems and work on solutions that can help eliminate stereotypes and discrimination from this fine technology system.

 Struggling to implement generative AI in your organization?